It consists of four areas:

-Area 1, the former Italcementi industrial site, will host an entirely new mixed-use district of Trento, containing residential and tertiary buildings.
-The aim is to develop the district as self-sufficient, by using the very high geothermal potential in the area and its excellent orientation to the southeast for PV production to power the geothermal heat pumps.
+Area 1, the former Italcementi industrial site, will be the replication site of area 4 testbed.
+According to the re-development plan of the Municipality of Trento for the coming years, area 1 will host an entirely new mixed-use district, containing residential and tertiary buildings.
+The aim is to develop the district as self-sufficient, by also exploiting on site geothermal potential and optimizing the urban morphology of the new building blocks (i.e., orientation, size, position etc.) for RES production to power geothermal heat pumps.

 Area 2 is an urbanisation from the 50s–70s.
 Most of the buildings are close to or have already reached the end of their life cycle.
-The area was developed with a strong focus on social housing and is largely still owned by the Trentino Institute for Social Housing.
-These residences are to be renovated by using standardised prefabricated timber-based façade elements, implementing the so-called “One-Stop-Shop” which provides technical support at all stages of design and realisation, also the private owners of the area are invited to associate themselves in the redevelopment process, thus guaranteeing a high degree of replicability also for other areas of Trento.
+The area was developed with a strong focus on social housing and is still partially owned by the Trentino Institute for Social Housing (ITEA).
+These residences have high potential to be renovated by using standardised prefabricated timber-based façade elements, implementing the so-called “One-Stop-Shop” approach in ARV, which provides technical support at all stages of design and renovation.
+Private owners of the area are invited to associate themselves in the redevelopment process, thus guaranteeing a high degree of replicability also for other districts of Trento.

-Area 4 currently used as a parking lot, will be redeveloped with a service HUB for the district and city.
+Area 4, currently used as a parking lot, will be redeveloped with a service HUB for the district and the city.
 It will connect commuter flows to commercial services and will host an energy storage system, following the V2G (Vehicle-to-grid) approach, simultaneously promoting the market penetration of electric mobility.

 Area 4 will host a new test building, conceived as an EV charging hub with integrated services.
 Mainly based on a timber load-bearing frame, it includes innovative prototype façade on its southern side (i.e., BIPV, ventilated, green, super-insulated, transparent BIPV, etc.) whose performance will be monitored over the project lifespan.